fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 If the finite nature of the simulation box and the reflection of E&M waves at the boundaries are acceptable, reflecting boundary conditions offer a simple zero-overhead solution.
-They efficiently model structures inside metal enclosure, above a ground plane, or with an electric or magnetic field symmetry across a plane.
-No explicit modeling is necessary, the boundary conditions implicitly enforce these behaviors.
+They efficiently model structures inside metal enclosures, above a ground plane, or with an electric or magnetic field symmetry across a plane.
+No explicit modeling is necessary; the boundary conditions implicitly enforce these behaviors.

 .. figure:: images/Parallel_Plate_Capacitor_Waveguide/reverberation_chamber.jpg